If you are interested in tenancy opportunities at 5 St. Andrew’s Hill, please contact the Chambers Director for a confidential discussion.

 5SAH Family Team: Recruiting family practitioners

-Due to demand for our services and ever-increasing workloads, as part of our programme for further expansion the Family Team at 5SAH, we are inviting applications from barristers with established practices, as well as juniors.
+Due to the demand for our services and ever-increasing workloads, as part of our programme for further expansion, the Family Team at 5SAH are inviting applications from barristers with established practices, as well as juniors.

 5SAH offers a highly competitive charging structure.

-All applications will be held in the strictest confidence.
+All applications will be treated in the strictest confidence.

 5SAH has added its name to the Bar Council’s Signatories to Best Practice Guideline in relation to Third Six Pupils.

 Chambers looks to recruit tenants from its pupils and has a strong record of doing so.

 Any queries about pupillage can be directed to the Head of the Pupillage Committee, Francesca Levett.

 Due to the impact of Covid-19 on court buildings and trials we have paused reviewing applications for mini-pupillages.
 Please check back on this page for updates at a later date.

 Chambers welcomes applications for mini-pupillage — a period of up to a week when those interested in pursuing a career at the Bar can spend time shadowing members of chambers.
 Mini-pupillages offer the chance to see the Bar at work, the different kinds of law Chambers practises and ultimately helps mini-pupils decide if they want to apply to us for pupillage.

 Mini-pupillages are offered year-round however places are in high demand.
 Applications will be judged on merit, reasons for pursuing a career at the Bar and presentation.
 We regret that due to the volume of applications only successful applicants will be contacted.
 We aim to respond to applications within 8 weeks.